 The old adage of “you can’t have quick, good and cheap” really does apply to SEO.
 SEO projects and results are rarely quick and if you can find an agency to deliver at speed it certainly won’t be cheap.
 Cheap SEO is more often than not slow and ultimately not that good.
 And whilst expensive doesn’t guarantee a better project, it is unlikely that a provider is able to charge those rates if they didn’t have a history of delivering successful results for clients.

 We’d always advise prospective clients of avoiding pay-on-results projects.
-Whilst there’s a temptation to only pay for what you get, the need for them to achieve instant results often leads to the temptation to stray into techniques that have short term benefit but potentially long term consequences for your site.
+Whilst there’s a temptation to only pay for what you get, the need for them to achieve instant results often leads to the temptation to stray into techniques that have a short-term benefit but potentially long-term consequences for your site.

 There Are No Guarantees in SEO